Kenny Ireland

-George Ian Kenneth "Kenny" Ireland (7 August 1945 – 31 July 2014) was a Scottish actor and theatre director.
+George Ian Kenneth Ireland (7 August 1945 – 31 July 2014) was a Scottish actor and theatre director.
 Ireland was best known to television viewers for his role in Victoria Wood: As Seen on TV in the 1980s, and for playing Donald Stewart in Benidorm from 2007 until his death in 2014.

+Early life and education

+George Ian Kenneth Ireland was born on 7 August 1945 in Paisley, Renfrewshire, Scotland.